The Killing superalgebra of ten-dimensional supergravity backgrounds: Type IIB supergravity backgrounds

 \subsubsection{The Jacobi identities}

 We now turn our attention to proving the Jacobi identities.
 As usual, all Jacobi identities except for the $(\fg_1,\fg_1,\fg_1)$ identity follows from general geometric principles.
-For the remaining Jacobi identity, we have to calculate.
+The proof of the remaining Jacobi identity requires a calculation.
 Polarising this identity, we see that it is enough to show that for all $\beps \in \fg_1$,

 where $K^m=\overline\beps\gamma^m\beps$.
 We prove this now.

 The spinorial Lie derivative is given by

 We now use the differential Killing spinor equation in order to express $\nabla_m\beps$ in terms of algebraic operations on the spinor: